wp-plugins/bdihot/readme.txt

 Contributors: ramiy
 Tags: sidebar, widget, bdihot, humor, jokes, random, joke, hebrew, rtl Requires at least: 3.0
-Tested up to: 3.3.2
+Tested up to: 4.0
-Stable tag: trunk
+Stable tag: 0.4

 This plugin allows you to add random joke to your site using wordpress sidebar widget.